-- (a) A continuation, renewal or extension of trading hours may only be permitted if council is satisfied that the premise has demonstrated good management performance following the completion of a satisfactory trial period. - (b) A further trial period up to 2 years may be granted.
-Trading hours outside of standard hours will not be granted on a permanent basis. - (c) Council will reassess the matters specified in 1.3.1(d) above when considering an application to review the trial period. - (d) If council determines no further extension period shall be granted the premises must revert to its pre-trial hours.
+- (b) Applications to review trial periods are to be lodged prior to the expiration of any existing trial period. - (c) Council will reassess the matters specified in 1.3.1(d) above when considering an application to review the trial period. - (d) If Council determines no further extension period shall be granted the premises must revert to its pre-trial hours.